Spider: Rite of the Shrouded Moon

 Spider: Rite of the Shrouded Moon is a 2015 puzzle video game developed by Tiger Style.
 It is the sequel to the multiple award-winning 2009 game Spider: The Secret of Bryce Manor.

 Gameplay

 The player takes control of a spider whose primary goal is to survive by spinning webs and eating insects.
 At the same time, the player can explore the manor, searching for secrets and clues.

 The aim in each level is to eat a certain amount of insects.
 At this point, a portal to the next level will open, although the player can remain in the level and eat the rest of the insects if they wish.
 Insects include, but are not limited to, moths, crickets, ladybugs and wasps.
 Hornets are unique in the game insofar as they cannot be caught in a web.
 Instead, they must be attacked directly by jumping into them.

-The game will have the ability to track the location of the player, as well as the time of day and weather, which can affect certain conditions in the levels such as insect placement and puzzles.
+The game has the ability to track the location of the player, as well as the time of day and weather, which can affect certain conditions in the levels such as insect placement and puzzles.